 What are the general steps to go from dissertation to book?

-First, you should review your manuscript as the book it will become.
-Then, I recommend working ON your book manuscript before working IN it.
+First, you should review your manuscript as the book it will become by working ON your book manuscript before working IN it.
 This involves making serious decisions about content, scope, and structure.

 After revising your manuscript thoroughly, you will be ready to prepare and submit proposals.
 (See my comprehensive post Academic Book Proposals: All Your Questions, Answered for more on this topic).